 Insecure and vulnerable networks can ruin people, businesses, organizations, and even government systems.
 Each of these entities has and still uses air gaps to protect data.
 Is it always a perfect system?
 No system or security measure is completely flawless.
 However, air gaps can be very hefty techniques that provide ample security when it’s applied correctly.

 Give your company’s data needs a realistic assessment.
 If an air gapped system will be beneficial (and the odds are high that it will be), what type of system would be best for you to use?
-Keeping data secure is imperative for all sorts of reasons.
+Keeping data secure is imperative for all sorts of reasons, including compliance.
 You just need to decide how you want to make sure that happens.